lerna/lerna/website/docs/api-reference/configuration.md

 # Nx.json

-This configuration is only relevant is you have `useNx: true` in your `lerna.json`.
+This configuration is only relevant if you have `useNx: true` in your `lerna.json`.

 ```json title="nx.json"
 {